lcy362/storm-hdfs/README.md

 # Storm HDFS

-Storm components for interacting with HDFS file systems add some support for  ptgoetz's storm-hdfs see DailyRotationPolicy, FileFolderByDateNameFormat
+Storm components for interacting with HDFS file systems.

+add some support for  ptgoetz's storm-hdfs.

+see DailyRotationPolicy, FileFolderByDateNameFormat